jupyter-on-kubernetes/lab-jupyter-workshop/workshop/content/workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+This workshop is used to test embedding a Jupyter notebook environment.